XKNX/xknx/docs/fan.md

 - `group_address` is the KNX group address of the fan device.
 Used for sending.
 - `group_address_state` is the KNX group address of the fan state.
 Used for updating and reading state.
 - `device_updated_cb` awaitable callback for each update.
 - `mode` Enum for the type of the fan control.
-Can be *Percentage* or *Step*.
-Default: FanSpeedMode.Percentage
+Can be *Percent* or *Step*.
+Default: FanSpeedMode.Percent

 ## [](#header-2)Example